akhanubis/spanish_pluralizer/README.md

 License
 -------

-Paperclip it is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.
+Spanish Pluralizer is a free software, and may be redistributed under the terms specified in the MIT-LICENSE file.